Start here:

 Boundary Critique

-A method for exposing brutal blind spots by questioning what, and who, was actively excluded from an architecture decision.
+A method for exposing deliberate blind spots by questioning what, and who, was actively excluded from an architecture decision.

 Level 3: Strategic depth